Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 4.md

 it. `PairStream` has several constructors, all of which are simply different ways to provide it with the number of buckets the `CollisionLayers` use.
-We can pass a `CollisionLayer` directly (even if it is being used in a job), or we can pass its settings, or some raw settings values.
+We can pass a `CollisionLayer` directly (even if it is being used in a job), or we can pass its settings, or even some raw settings values.
 Similar to other containers, we can call `AsParallelWriter()` to get something we can write to in a parallel FindPairs operation.

 ```csharp
 var pairStream = new PairStream(playerLayer, state.WorldUpdateAllocator);